When Is the Right Time to Buy Delta Stock?

 Keep DAL Stock On Your Radar, Even If Things Remain Up in the Air

-Delta has a stronger balance sheet than its legacy rivals.
+Delta is relatively stronger than its legacy rivals.
 But it’s all relative.
 With billions flying out the door each month due to the coronavirus, the company faces a tough road ahead.
 Travel demand may be slowly bouncing back.
 But that doesn’t mean a swift return to profitability.

 Yet, if bleak prospects get priced back into shares, we could reach a compelling entry point.
 Sure, high risk remains on the table.
 But, Delta stock may be the most cautious way to play this still hard-hit sector.